ic-labs/django-icekit/docs/fluent_contents.md

 # Features Specific for Fluent Contents

+Most ICEkit content uses the Fluent-contents system for adding an ordered list of arbitrary content items to a given Django model (aka "Rich Content").
+A content item is a (usually) small django model for representing an item of content on a page and can have any fields that a normal model has.

+ContentItems and Fluent Contents models (which contain them) are related with Generic Foreign Keys.

+ICEkit comes with a fairly complex `AbstractLayoutPage` model, which implements a Publishable FluentPage - ie it's a Polymorphic model that sits in a tree (you can have many kinds of rich content pages being parents of each other in a tree), and each such page has a draft copy and a published copy.
+This is useful for a permanent page hierarchy, particularly things that are included in a site's information architecture.
+See `icekit.pagetypes` for included examples of usage.

+ICEkit also has a simpler `AbstractArticle` model, which implements a Publishable Fluent Contents model - ie it's a straightforward Django model that happens to have rich content and be publishable.
+This is useful for more normal Django collections-of-things, like Press Releases, People, Articles.
+It's common to have a collecton of items with a paired `AbstractLayoutPage` Page to list/navigate the collection.
+See `icekit-press-releases` for a worked example of this.

 ## Which content plugins are being used in the project and how do I remove / add one?

 All content plugins need to be registered with `INSTALLED_APPS` as they are self contained Django